5 Gorgeous Plants You'll See in Everyone's Spring Container Gardens This Year

 mtreasure / Getty Images

 A member of the sunflower family, cineraria (also called florist's cineraria) is a herbaceous perennial that is grown as an annual in many climates.
-Available in many vibrant colors (except yellow), this cool-weather, mid-sized plant is great for spring containers.
 It can flower for up to five months if conditions are cool enough and you keep up with deadheading.
-Cineraria requires good drainage; it prefers full sun (if kept cool enough), but also does fine in partial shade.

 Keep cineraria moist, not wet, and never let the plant dry out completely.
 Large pots with plenty of good, moisture-retaining potting soil will increase your odds of success.
 Like most heavy-flowering plants, cineraria should be fertilized regularly.